GourmetArt/whitepaper/README.md

 | T3    |Cryptocurrency Market Volatility| Trading System| Trading system ready to foresee or predict market drops.|
 | T4    |Administrative restrictions in the links to distribution companies|Legal Team| Legal team able to perform tasks to obtain authorizations.|

+## 3. CryptoSolarTech SOLUTIONS
+---
+### 3.1 ENERGY COST

+Currently, it is very expensive to maintain a constant source of energy from renewable sources 24 hours a day, 365 days a year.

+That is why a mining project would be unsustainable in Europe due to the high costs of electricity, added to the volatility of the cryptocurrency market.

+To solve this problem, this company will invest parallelly in two independent projects:

+A first project of photovoltaic-solar plant installed in Southern Spain which will produce energy for 6 to 10 hours / day; all the energy produced will be acquired through the PPA (Energy Purchase Agreement) at a fixed price for the next 15 years as agreed in the contract with partner Respira Energia, granting a fixed income for the same period and with a ROI of 11.03% (8.19% after taxes).

+A second project of up to 3,000 mining servers - ASICs- installed in an industrial warehouse that will mine cryptocurrencies from the cloud; its energy will exclusively come from the photovoltaic solar power plants capable of generating 45,000 kW, enough power to supply the mining farm completely.

 ### 3.2 BUSINESS MODEL

 Economic and financial stability of the photovoltaic business model shown below:

 CryptoSolarTech photovoltaic park

+CHARACTERISTICS OF THE PARK:

 **Nominal power**| |**45**| | |**MW**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: